mhanans/HANYA.KNOW/README.md

 - `Llm: { Provider (openai|gemini), ApiKey, Model }`
 - `Chat: { CooldownSeconds }` – minimum seconds a client must wait between chat requests
 - `SourceCode: { DefaultTopK, SimilarityThreshold, PromptTemplate, SourceDirectory, IncludeExtensions, ExcludeDirectories, ChunkSize, ChunkOverlap }` – tuning and ingestion options for the Source Code Q&A feature
+- `GitHub: { ClientId, ClientSecret, RedirectUri, Scopes }` – OAuth app credentials used to sign in with GitHub and import repositories prior to a sync. `Scopes` defaults to `repo read:user` when omitted.
 - `ApiKey` – shared secret required in `X-API-KEY` header for all API calls
 - `NEXT_PUBLIC_API_BASE_URL` and `NEXT_PUBLIC_API_KEY` for the frontend (configure in `.env.local`; see `frontend/.env.local.example`)